Shopify and BigCommerce are two of the fastest-growing and most well-known hosted eCommerce platforms.

 Shopify’s backend (which I’ll cover in the next section) reflects this focus.
 The products/orders/customers/inventory area is separate from the “website” area.
 The idea is that your website is only one of many sales channels.
 You can definitely run your website as your only sales channel in Shopify – but the options to sell elsewhere are already built-in.

 BigCommerce’s focus seems to be 100% on online-only storeowners.
 That’s not a bad or a good thing – it’s just a choice.
-Their backend and terminology are all focused on the store owner who has an eCommerce website…and that’s the focus.
+Their backend and terminology are all focused on the store owner who has an eCommerce website…and that’s the focus (or at least, for their “Essentials” customers).
 BigCommerce has plenty of integrations with eBay, Facebook, etc – but they are still treated as an extension of the website.

 Both BigCommerce and Shopify are excellent platforms for beginners to enterprises.
 However, Shopify’s focus is on helping everyone sell everywhere.
 BigCommerce’s focus is helping online store owners sell better.